cardano-apexpool/koios-api-python/README.md

 #### get_totals
 Get the circulating utxo, treasury, rewards, supply and reserves in lovelace for specified epoch, all epochs if empty<br>
 Parameters: Epoch (optional)<br>
-Returns: Supply/reserves/utxo/fees/treasury stats as a list of one map (if the epoch is specified) or a list of all available epochs (if the epoch parameter is not specified)<br>
+Returns: Supply/reserves/utxo/fees/treasury stats as a list of one dictionary (if the epoch is specified) or a list of all available epochs (if the epoch parameter is not specified)<br>
 Example:<br>
 `totals = get_totals(380)`<br>
 Example response: